Spiritual philosophy. The love of wisdom with an additional ingredient. The human being with spiritual enlightenment.

-Tolle quotes a couple of the spiritual master like Jesus and mainly Buddha who was the first human to attain anata, no-self, the absence of ego when you can sense the Beingness, the I Am in your life at all times.
+Tolle quotes a couple of spiritual masters like Jesus and mainly Buddha who was the first human to attain anatta, no-self, the absence of ego when you can sense the Beingness, the I Am in your life at all times.

 the point to retain is that although reference is made to masters and practices, this attainment of Awareness, the spiritual state of I Am is reached solely by human practices.
 As he says, simply by being aware.
 The more you’re aware the closer you get to the full state of Presence.
 There is no God or god involved, even though H/he is referred to.

 Spiritual philosophy is essentially spiritual attainment reached by human beings all by themselves.
 It starts with awareness of your own ego and ends with total Presence.